softonic/graphql-client/README.md

  */
 ```

-NOTE 2: The example has been done for a root Item "book", but it also works for a Collection an root object.
+NOTE 2: The example has been done for a root Item "book", but it also works for a Collection as root object.

 ## Testing